· · AI

 Subagents aren’t faster Tasks.
 They’re not even really “sub” anything.

 What they can do now: background subagents run concurrently while you keep working.
-Permissions get pre-approved before launch, and the subagent executes without blocking your main thread.
+They run with the permissions already granted in the session and auto-deny anything that would otherwise prompt, so they execute without blocking your main thread.
 Parallel execution without the communication overhead of Tasks.

-That constraint creates clarity.
+That constraint creates proper clarity.
 Your main Claude instance becomes an orchestrator, and subagents become specialists.
 The code reviewer doesn’t suddenly decide to refactor your entire codebase.
 It reviews code.
 That’s it.
+Does it need to do more?
+No.

 The real power is consistency.
 Configure a subagent once, use it across every project.
 Community-shared security-auditor subagents demonstrate how standardized configurations can catch common OWASP Top 10 vulnerabilities consistently.
 Same configuration, same results, every time.